-Increase in salary, benefits and other labor expenses of \$24.3.
-The increase was primarily related to headcount increases driven by an increase in commercial activities related to SOLIRIS as a treatment for gMG and increased staff costs associated with commercial support activities including pre-launch efforts.
+Increase in salary, benefits and other labor expenses of \$51.6.
+The increase was primarily related to headcount increases driven by an increase in commercial activities related to SOLIRIS for gMG and increased staff costs associated with commercial support activities including NMOSD pre-launch efforts.